 - Washington Autism Society, Annual Conferences 2001-2004

-Financial: Speaker for Think Social Publishing, Inc. and receives speaking fees and royalty payments.
+Financial: Speaker for Think Social Publishing, Inc., and receives speaking fees.

 Non-financial: No relevant non-financial relationships exist.